ansys/pymechanical/doc/source/getting_started/faq.rst

     sys.modules[__name__].__dict__.clear()

-Exiting Python should clear the solution within Python because stopping the original process means that nothing should be in a new process.
+Exiting Python should clear the solution within Python.
+This is because stopping the original process means that nothing should be in a new process.

 To clear all data from Mechanical, either use the ``mechanical.clear()`` function or exit and restart Mechanical.